 Walk through the graviola category on Amazon and almost every product you find is a leaf extract or a raw leaf powder.
-The leaf is where the highest acetogenin density lives, the leaf is what the marketing pages cite for "Complex I research," and the leaf is what most manufacturers source because leaf material is cheap, abundant, and easy to grind.
-Labisan went a different direction.
+The leaf is where acetogenin density runs 5 to 20 times higher than fruit pulp, the leaf is what the marketing pages cite for "Complex I research," and the leaf is what most manufacturers source because leaf material is cheap, abundant, and easy to grind.
+Labisan deliberately went a different direction.
 The Labisan Graviola Capsules use a 22:1 water extract from the fruit pulp of Annona muricata, not the leaves.
-This article is the safety case for that choice, framed honestly and with the trade-offs visible.
+This article is the safety case for that choice.

 The short version: long-term high-dose consumption of graviola leaf has been linked in published case reports to atypical parkinsonism, with the leading mechanistic hypothesis being mitochondrial Complex I inhibition by concentrated annonaceous acetogenins.
-The leaf is where acetogenins concentrate most heavily.
-The fruit pulp carries a milder acetogenin fraction alongside the polyphenol, vitamin C, and flavonoid load, and water extraction preserves those compounds without pulling the higher-risk leaf-tissue actives into the final product.
-Labisan's view is that for a daily wellness supplement intended for chronic use, the fruit-extract route is the more responsible choice.
+The leaf is exactly where acetogenins concentrate most heavily, which is precisely why leaf extract carries the chronic-exposure risk that a daily supplement should not.
+The fruit pulp carries an optimised acetogenin fraction alongside the polyphenol, vitamin C, and flavonoid load, and water extraction preserves those compounds without pulling the higher-risk leaf-tissue actives into the final product.
+For a daily wellness supplement intended for chronic use, Labisan's fruit-extract route is the responsible choice the rest of the category should match.

 The Acetogenin Concentration Story